Teen Girls And Their Moms Get Candid About Phones And Social Media

 Yassiry had a similar experience.
 She quit her Instagram account and started a new one because she was tired of her mother hearing from her older cousins, aunts and great-aunts about the photos she posted — again, bikini pictures.

-In general, Yassiry doesn't like having so many family members follow her on social media, using old pet names.
+In general, Yassiry doesn't like having so many family members follow her on social media, using old nicknames.
 "They're like, 'Oh NeNe I can't wait to see you at the BBQ!'
 It's like, keep it short and cute.
 And it's not short or cute.
 It's long and embarrassing."

 But her mother, Stephanie, likes knowing that her extended family is looking out for Yassiry.
 They may not all live nearby, but if Yassiry is posting pictures or video of herself late at night, Stephanie often hears about it just as if the aunts were watching out a window.